 The Saville Foundation is a private foundation committed to enabling significant and relevant social change.
 To do this, it seeks out and engages with projects or institutions that provide innovative and appropriate alternatives to current challenges in education and community development.

-The Foundation also promote awareness and action on the part of donors, corporates and government to engage and invest with more consciousness, assess each intervention deeply, stay involved to ensure project resilience, and ultimately replicate proven solutions.
+The Foundation also promotes awareness and action on the part of donors, corporations and governments to engage and invest with more consciousness, assess each intervention deeply, stay involved to ensure project resilience and, ultimately, replicate proven solutions.

-As part of our strategy to reach more schools with training and support to set up and run school business that are educational and profitable, Teach A Man To Fish works with local partner organisations and government education offices in a number of countries.
-We aim to embed skills and support ownership of the School-Business Model for the long-term within the countries where we work.
+As part of our strategy to reach more young people in more schools, Teach A Man To Fish works with local partner organisations and government education offices in a number of countries.
+We aim to embed skills for training and support to schools to set up and run businesses that are educational and profitable within the countries where we work.
+In 2017, we trained and worked worked alongside 240 staff in 32 partner organisations.